Tag Archive | Lake Lure Flowering Bridge

 In our front garden, near the sidewalk, I planted biennial violas a few weeks ago.
 Smaller cousins of the pansy, violas bloom all winter and spring in this USDA zone 7b location.
 They will succumb to late spring’s high temperatures.

 The deer are fond of violas, so I spray the plants with a deer repellent every 3 or 4 weeks.
-I wonder if these plants will “bridge the gap” in this garden between fall and spring.
+These plants will “bridge the gap” in this garden between fall and spring.

 Shrubs